Bilston Glen and MavisbankSat 16 May

 - There are patches of brambles and nettles, which can mostly be avoided by slight deviations.
 The nettles were still quite low in late April, but are growing fast.
 Full leg cover should be worn!

-- Several areas adjoining the terrain used are out-of-bounds, and will be marked as such on the map.
+- Several areas adjoining the terrain used are out-of-bounds, and will be marked as such on the map with red hatching.
 The lower part of the deep gorge in Bilston Glen is an SSSI.
 There should be no temptation to cross these steep, slippery and craggy slopes.

 - All but the White course cross the Loanhead to Roslin cycle path, and the Yellow course uses its viaduct over Bilston Glen.
 The route to the start also uses part of this path.
 Beware of fast cyclists, and keep to the sides when going along the path.